8 Tips for Earning More Featured Snippets – the Prized Position

 If you’re looking to get your website featured in position zero spots in search results, and then some, our featured snippet creation & optimization services can help.

-As a full-service Internet marketing agency, we also offer numerous other digital marketing services, including:
+As a full-service digital marketing agency, we also offer numerous other digital marketing services, including:

 - SEO – Our SEO services help take your website to the top of search results so that users can find you more easily.
 More traffic, more conversions — you’ll see them both!